RCheung763/Time-Series-Anaylsis-Louisiana-Gaming-Revenue/README.md

 <p> The objective of this project is to identify and evaluate forecasting methods to achieve the highest accuracy in forecasting the monthly revenue of Harrah's casino located in New Orleans, Louisiana.
 In addition to that forecast this project will also utilize the available data to forecast and invesitage the potential relationship between the monthly revenue of sports betting and the revenue from fantasy sports.

 ## Data
 <p>The data was acquired the <a href="https://lgcb.dps.louisiana.gov/revenue_reports.htm" target="_blank">Louisiana Gaming Control Board</a>.
-The first dataset is the reported monthly gross gaming revenue from Harrah's casino spanning from January 2007 to September 2024. </p>
+The first dataset is the reported monthly gross gaming revenue from Harrah's casino spanning from January 2007 to September 2024, totaling 213 data points.
+The operation for online casino gaming began in Louisiana on October 12th, 2021.
+The monthly revenue data for sports and fantasy sports betting spans November 2021 to September 2024.

-## Methodology
+Pre-processing
+After observing outliers caused by the COVID pandemic, it was decided that imputation would be</p>

 ## Exploratory Analysis